Fiber-Elements/Frapper-ERPNExt-Railway-Template/README.md

 This repository lets you spin up a complete Frappe/ERPNext stack locally on Windows with a single PowerShell script.
 It uses the official `frappe_docker/pwd.yml` for an all‑in‑one setup.

+## Deployment

+### Local Quick Start (Docker)

+This repository lets you spin up a complete Frappe/ERPNext stack locally on Windows with a single PowerShell script.
+It uses the official `frappe_docker/pwd.yml` for an all‑in‑one setup.

 - Backend (Frappe/ERPNext)
 - Frontend (Nginx)
 - MariaDB 10.6